 To learn more about submissions, read the Publishing The Bixby Device Graph (BHS Metadata Submission) guide.

 You can use sample action flow graphs to build your own graphs.
-To drag and drop a sample graph to the editor, first click Graph under your chosen voice intent in the Metadata Sidebar.
-Then, in the Activity Bar, click the Sample Graphs icon.
-Then, drag and drop a graph to the editor.
+To drag and drop a sample graph to the editor, first click Graph under your chosen voice intent in the metadata sidebar.
+Then, in the activity bar, click the Sample Graphs icon.
+When you find an appropriate graph, drag it to the editor.

 Here are some additional resources on sample graphs: